faizanatal019-bit/cybersecurity-portfolio/network-security/firewall-types-overview.md

 ## What I Learned

+## What is a Firewall?
+A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predefined security rules.
+It acts as a barrier between a trusted internal network and untrusted external networks such as the internet.

 1. Software Firewalls
 Software firewalls are installed on individual devices and help monitor and control incoming and outgoing traffic on that specific system.